Reza0370/Housing-Price-Prediction/README.md

 ## License

-his project is licensed under the Apache License 2.0 – see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 – see the LICENSE file for details.